projectblacklight/customizing-blacklight/v8.0.0.alpha/11-facet-fields.md

 Blacklight has added support for [view components](https://github.com/github/view_component).
 While there are several benefits to using this abstraction, the major benefit for Blacklight (as a Rails engine) the ability to define an explicit interface to views to make them easier and safer to override.

-## View components for overriding a facet

-A good example of this new abstraction is the new configuration parameter available for facets:
+A good example of this abstraction is the new configuration parameter available for facets:

 ```ruby
 config.add_facet_field 'format', label: 'Format', component: SuperSpecialFacetComponent